Aggregation Trees: Empirical illustration

 \subsection{Constructing the sequence of groupings}

 We split the sample into a training sample and an honest sample of equal sizes.
-We estimate the CATEs by fitting an honest causal forest \citep[][]{athey2019generalized}.\footnote{\ Figure \ref{fig_sorted_cates} in Online Supplement \ref{app_data_description} displays the estimated CATEs sorted by magnitude, along with their corresponding $95\%$ confidence intervals.
-Almost all predicted effects are negative and statistically different from zero at the $5\%$ significance level.} We then construct the set of admissible groupings by approximating the estimated CATEs with a decision tree.
-We perform these operations utilizing only observations from the training sample.
+We estimate the CATEs by fitting an honest causal forest \parencite{athey2019generalized}.\footnote{\ Figure \ref{fig_sorted_cates} in Appendix \ref{app_data_description} displays the estimated CATEs sorted by magnitude, along with their corresponding $95\%$ confidence intervals.
+Almost all predicted effects are negative and statistically different from zero at the $5\%$ significance level.} We then construct the set of admissible groupings by approximating the estimated CATEs with a decision tree.\footnote{\ Tree construction uses the R package \texttt{rpart} with default settings, except for the complexity parameter \texttt{cp}---which controls the minimum reduction in cost–complexity risk required for a split---which we set to $0.02$ (the default is $0.01$) to obtain a shallower initial tree and improve plot readability.
+As an alternative readability constraint, one may limit the maximum depth of the tree \parencite[see, e.g.,][]{lee2021discovering, bargagli2022heterogeneous}.} We perform these operations utilizing only observations from the training sample.

 Once the tree is constructed, we use observations from the honest sample to estimate the GATEs by constructing and averaging the doubly-robust scores in (\ref{equation_dr_scores}).
 Honest regression forests and $5$-fold cross-fitting are employed to estimate the necessary nuisance functions.